 Ability to Benefit (ATB) is one category of false certification cancellation (or discharge).
 If you did not have a high school diploma or G.E.D. when you went to the school, the school had the responsibility to make sure you could benefit from the educational program, usually by giving an exam.
 This is called an “ability to benefit” exam.
 You can get the loan discharged if there were serious problems with the exam, including problems with the way it was administered or if the school did not use an approved exam.

 ALERT: As of July 1, 2012, most borrowers without high school diplomas or GEDs are no longer eligible for federal student aid.
-But there are some important exceptions, including for students who have completed a secondary school education in a home school setting.
+There are some important exceptions, including for students who have completed a secondary school education in a home school setting.
 A more recent exception allows students without high school diplomas or equivalencies to qualify for federal student aid if they are enrolled in “eligible career pathway programs.”
 The Department has provided some guidance on how to define career pathway programs, but it still remains to be seen how this will work in practice.

 The Department of Education considers the following examples to be proof of “Ability to Benefit” falsification.
 These are examples only, not a complete list of criteria: